 - 1. First, expression is evaluated. - 2.
 Then, the first i is found for which the value of label-i is equal to the value of expression. - 3.
-If there is such an i, then statements-i, statements-i+1, ... are executed in sequence until the first break statement or the end of the switch statement;

-4. The execution continues with the statement immediately following the switch statement.
+If there is such an i, then statements-i, statements-i+1, ... are executed in sequence until the first break statement or the end of the switch statement; otherwise default-statements are executed. - 4.
+The execution continues with the statement immediately following the switch statement.